zf-w/learn_security/Readme.md

 # Zhifeng's Computer Security Playground

-Starting to learn a bit of cryptography.
+Starting to learn a bit of cryptography and computer security.

-## AGPL-3.0-only License Notice
+## License Notice: AGPL-3.0-only

 Zhifeng's Security Utilities
 Copyright (C) 2024 Zhifeng Wang 王之枫